Overhead School 2025

 - Fuse coordination—proper fuse coordination ensures that upstream fuses remain intact while downstream fuses clear faults quickly, enhancing system reliability, safety, and continuity of service.
 Participants will increase their knowledge in understanding the process of selecting and arranging overcurrent protective devices.

 Lineworkers of all experience levels can further develop their skills by working through a variety of activities.
-Participants at this year's Overhead School will rotate through the following four hands on training sessions:
+Participants at this year's Overhead School will rotate through the following hands-on training sessions:

 House services—this session will cover everything that deals with new service installations.
 Participants will learn how to properly size the service and transformer to be installed as well as methods used in hooking up these services.
 Participants will have the opportunity to climb and hook these services up.

 Wire stringing—participants will learn the techniques involved in stringing overhead wire.
+The use of stringing blocks and a puller will be utilized.
+Following the pulling of the wire, participants will be taught how to properly set the wire tension.
 This session will be conducted on new construction.
 Awareness of the hazards involved and how to properly control those hazards is essential to completing the task safely.
 Proper procedures will be discussed and followed throughout the session.

-Rearming a double circuit—this more advanced session will cover the process of rearming a double circuit.
-Participants will work on a simulated energized double circuit and rearm the structures.
-Proper and safe work procedures will be covered to complete the task.
+Reconstructing a double circuit—this more advanced session will cover the process of reconstructing a double circuit.
+Participants will work on a simulated energized double circuit to replace the narrow construction build with a crossarm.
+Proper cover up, rigging, and all other safe work procedures will be covered to complete the task.

 - High-visibility clothing/outerwear—appropriate for the weather